microsoft/Windows-driver-samples/filesys/fastfat/README.md

 ---
 topic: sample
-description: A file system driver based on the Windows inbox FastFAT file system used as a model for new file systems.
+description: "A file system driver based on the Windows inbox FastFAT file system used as a model for new file systems."
 languages:
 - cpp
 products: